Background of the K-8 Model

 Watch Superintendent Mike Looney and Deputy Chief Academic Officer Gyimah Whitaker discuss the benefits of the K-8 model and explain how these schools create an environment for success.

-Beginning in fall 2021, FCS will host a series of collaborative sessions to engage with district staff, students, and school level personnel around the development of a K-8 educational specification and instructional model.
+During the 2021-2022 school year, FCS will host a series of collaborative sessions to engage with families, school-level personnel, and district staff around the development of a K-8 educational specification and instructional model.

 We have compiled a list of expert resources, which closely examines the K-8 model in schools across the country.